Get insider access

 HDR Standard

 The HDR color gamut is disappointing.
-It doesn't display the wide range of colors needed for HDR content in either the DCI-P3 and Rec.
+It doesn't display the wide range of colors needed for HDR content in either the DCI-P3 or Rec.
 2020 color spaces, and it struggles with tone mapping, so most colors are inaccurate.

 Picture Quality